acktie/Acktie-Mobile-iOS-Airprint/documentation/index.md

 #### jobName (optional)
 This property give you the option to customize the job name displayed in the print manager.
 If one is not given the filename (file.ext (e.g print.pdf)) is used.

+#### orientation (optional)
+This property give you the option to set the print orientaton.
+Valid options are: 'landscape' or 'portrait'

+For example:

+orienation: 'landscape'

+The default is portrait.

 #### view or navBarButton(Required for iPad)
 This property specifies where to display the print dialog pop-up on an iPad.
 These options are ignored on the iPhone so it is safe to specify it all the time for universal apps.